-• If voting by mail, pleas e fold and de etac h card at perforation befo ore mailing. 🔸 KVH INDUSTRIES, INC. THISB VALID WHEN SIGNED BLUE PROXY CARD Our Board of Directors reco the nominees in Proposal 1. mmends , 0 ur Board of Directors re te "FOR" Proposals 2 To elect two nominees as Class I directors for a three-year term expiring in 2024 2.
-To approve, on an advisory (non-binding) basis, the compensation of our named executive officers FOR ALL WITHHOLD ALL FOR ALL EXCEPT ☐ FOR ☐ AGAINST ☐ ABSTAIN Nominees: (1) Cielo Hernandez 3.
-To ratify the appointment registered public accounting LLP as our independent (2) Cathy-Ann Martine- Dolecki individ Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominees in the space below. ☐ FOR ☐ AGAINST ☐ ABSTAIN S lockholder Signature (Title) Date IN sig ockholder Signature, if jointi STRUCTIONS: Please sign exact pring as an attorney, executor, adn little as such.
-Joint owners should partnership, please sign in full corp ly as your name(s) appea ninistrator, trustee, guardia each sign personally.
-All ho n or other fiduciary, please give olders must sign.
+KVH II DUSTRIES, INC. THIS B VALID WHEN SIGNED BLUE PROXY CARD Our Bo and of Directors reco mmende ndicated in this example Our Board of Directors recommends you vote "FOR ALL" of the nominees in Proposal 1.
+Our Board of Directors recommends you vote "FOR" Proposals 2 and 3. elect two nominees as ( ring in 2024 Class I dire ctors for a thre e-year term 2.
+To approve, on an adviso named executive officers ry (non-binding) basis s, the compensation of our FOR ALL FOR ALL EXCEPT FOR AGAINST (1) (1) Cielo Hernandez 3.
+To ratify the appointmen registered public accounti LLP as our independent (2) Cathy-Ann Martine- Dolecki individ Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominees in the space below.
+FOR (s b St ockholder Signature (Title) Date St ockholder Signature, if joint ly held (Title) Date sig STRUCTIONS: Please sign exact ning as an attorney, executor, add title as such.
+Joint owners should partnership, please sign in full corp ninistrator, trustee, guardi each sign personally.
+All h an or other fiduciary, please give olders must sign.
 If a corporation